TrevisanGMW/gt-tools/docs/README.md

 <h3>Uniform LRA Toggle</h3>
 <p>This utility makes the visibility of the local rotation axis of the selected objects uniform.<br> For example, if two out of three objects have their LRA visible, it makes all of them visible.</p>

+<h3>Convert Joints to Mesh</h3>
+<p>Converts selected skeleton to a mesh version of it.
+Helpful when sending joints into another program that might not support or display joints in the same way Maya does.
+To use it, select the root joint of your skeleton and run the function.
+(No need to select all joints, just the root)</p>

 <h3>Uniform Joint Label Toggle</h3>
 <p>Uniformly toggles the option "Joint > Joint Labelling > Draw Label" (".drawLabel") for all joints in the scene (according to the state of the majority of them).</p>